Once a student submits an electronic thesis or dissertation to the Graduate School and it has been approved, it will be available as follows

 - Select the reason for the delay.

 - Click Save and Continue to proceed with the upload.
-The dissertation will not be released until the embargo time period is over.
+The dissertation will not be released in ProQuest until the embargo time period is over.
+Students wishing to add an embargoed dissertation to the Digital Commons will need to follow the Digital Commons process.

-For additional information about the upload process contact Kelsey Sims, Doctoral Programs Coordinator.
+For additional information about the upload process contact the Doctoral Programs Coordinator.

 Creative Dissertations: English majors in creative writing hoping to publish their entire dissertation prepare only a title page and abstract for upload.
 Students in this major have up to an additional three years to embargo unless a contract states otherwise.

 The embargo period begins from the date Graduate Studies approves the dissertation and remains for the selected time period.
-If the student embargoes the dissertation, it will not be available in ProQuest until the end of the embargo period.
+If the student embargoes the dissertation, it will not be available in ProQuest or the UNL Digital Commons until the end of the embargo period.
+Students wishing to add an embargoed dissertation to the Digital Commons will need to follow the Digital Commons process.

 If the student wishes to extend an existing embargo of electronic access on their document, they should email Mark Larson, UNL Libraries, indicating the desired embargo extension.
 Include in the email the title of the dissertation, full name, graduation date and email address.
 This email will postpone the electronic release of the dissertation in ProQuest.
 The maximum embargo period is five years.

-During the thesis approval process, students should notify Terri Eastin, Master's Programs Coordinator, if they wish to embargo the thesis.
+During the thesis approval process, the student's advisor should email Terri Eastin, Master's Programs Coordinator, to request an embargo be placed on the thesis.
 The embargo period begins the date Graduate Studies approves the thesis and remains for the selected time period.
-If the student chooses to embargo the thesis, it will not be available in Digital Commons until the end of the embargo period.
-The title, abstract, attribution information and subject classification will be available during and after the embargo in the Library Catalog.
+If the student chooses to embargo the thesis, it will not become available in Digital Commons until the end of the embargo period.
+The title, abstract, attribution information and subject classification will be available during and after the embargo on the Digital Commons site.

-After the student receives approval to upload, they are directed to the following URL to upload and place an embargo in Digital Commons: http://digitalcommons.unl.edu/cgi/ir_submit.cgi?context=embargotheses.
+After the student receives approval to upload, they are directed to the following URL to upload and place an embargo in Digital Commons: http://digitalcommons.unl.edu/embargotheses/.
 The student has the option to embargo the thesis/dissertation for six months, 1 year or 2 years.
-The student may wish to review availability of their document at the end of the embargo time limit.
+The student should contact the Digital Commons administrator at the end of the embargo term to make their thesis available.

 While the official university copy kept by the Library and University Archives is the electronic copy, students still have several options if they, their family members, or their advisor(s) would like a paper copy: